ExtraFerm: An Extended Matchgate Simulator: Applications

 We propose a simple, cost-effective modification to the SQD workflow that we call \textit{warm-starting} (see Fig.~\ref{fig:workflow}).
 For the original SQD workflow, $\mathcal{S}$ is subsampled from $\mathcal{X}_\text{R}$ according to the empirical frequencies of the bitstrings in $\mathcal{X}_\text{R}$.
 However, due to the large support of these circuits, each corrected bitstring in $\mathcal{X}_\text{R}$ appears extremely infrequently for nontrivial chemical systems.
 This means that $\mathcal{S}$ is subsampled approximately uniformly from $\mathcal{X}_\text{R}$, that is, each bitstring is chosen with a probability of $\approx \frac{1}{\# \text{ shots}}$.
 Since SQD is a variational algorithm, this method of subsampling works well, allowing the solver to explore a diverse range of electronic configurations and converge to the ground state energy.

 However, because average orbital occupancies identified during early iterations of SQD inform the Hamiltonian diagonalization step during later iterations of SQD, energy estimates can suffer from high variance between trials.
 Our warm-start approach addresses this by using ExtraFerm to calculate the probabilities of the bitstrings in $\mathcal{X}_\text{R}$ during the first iteration of configuration recovery.
 We then choose the bitstrings with the highest probabilities, rather than subsampling.
 Later iterations of SQD proceed as usual, subsampling from $\mathcal{X}_\text{R}$ according to the empirical frequencies of the corrected bitstrings.
-We find that the warm-start approach produces energy estimates that are on average more accurate than the ones produced by the original SQD workflow and have lower variance across trials.
+We find that the warm-start approach can produce energy estimates that are on average more accurate than the ones produced by the original SQD workflow.